akononovicius/physRisk-content-repository/articles/2018/cristelli-order-book-model.md

 from the last executed order price.
 This is once again our interpretation, which is not present in the original article.

-If the order is market order it simply triggers the best opposite quote.
+If the order is market order, then it simply triggers the best opposite quote.

 This model also includes simple order cancellation mechanic.
 Each order is canceled after \\\( \tau \\\) time ticks.
 The original paper argues that for this